-Here's What Donald Trump Winning Means For American And Non-American Muslims
+Here's What Donald Trump Winning Means For Muslims At Home And Across The World

 After Donald Trump's stunning upset, Muslims will undoubtedly see tangible and intangible consequences.